 Selection Criteria of Thesis Topic: 5 Steps to Research

 Choosing a thesis topic can feel like navigating a labyrinth.
 You want a subject that ignites your passion, offers feasible research, and ultimately leads to a successful dissertation.
 But with countless options swirling, how do you pick the “one”?
 Fear not, fellow scholar!
-This guide unveils the five key criteria for thesis topic selection, moving you towards research.
+This guide unveils the five key criteria for thesis topic selection, moving you toward research.

 A captivating thesis topic lies at the sweet spot between your interests and the broader relevance to your field.
 Here’s how to find that sweet spot: